avengers-p7/Avengers_P7_Documents/Application_CI/Design/DevOps Practices/High Availability/README.md

 | Data Replication  | Critical data is often replicated across multiple locations or servers to ensure data integrity and availability.
 This can involve synchronous or asynchronous replication depending on the specific requirements of the system.|
 | Scalability       | High availability architectures are often designed to scale horizontally, allowing for the addition of more resources or nodes to accommodate increased demand.|

+## High Availability Vs Disaster Recovery
+Distinguishing between high availability and disaster recovery is crucial.
+Disaster recovery (DR) involves a detailed strategy aimed for recovery of critical operations and systems after catastrophic events.

+In contrast, when you have a system that is both highly available and fault-tolerant, the question arises: *why invest effort in disaster recovery planning*.

+Disaster recovery typically focus on restoration of normal functionalities after a major disaster, whereas high availability addresses typical failures, such as a malfunctioning component or server.
+While both concepts are interconnected, a disaster recovery plan is designed to handle scenarios like the loss of an entire region.

 ***
 ## Contact Information